typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unnecessary-boolean-literal-compare.md

 A comparison is considered unnecessary if it checks a boolean literal against any variable with just the `boolean` type.
 A comparison is **_not_** considered unnecessary if the type is a union of booleans (`string | boolean`, `someObject | boolean`).

+**Warning**: Do not use this rule when `strictNullChecks` is disabled.
+ESLint is not able to distinguish between `false` and `undefined` or `null` values.
+This can cause unintended code changes when using autofix.

 **Note**: Throughout this page, only strict equality (`===` and `!==`) are used in the examples.
 However, the implementation of the rule does not distinguish between strict and loose equality.
 Any example below that uses